MrPicklePinosaur/haku/haku-docs.md

     エクス: katakana word
     です: verb (copula)

+## Punctuation

+* As Haku does not rely on whitespace, spaces and newlines are not delimiters.
+* Bindings in a _let_ and expressions and bindings in the main program must be delimited by 、or 。

+## Program structure

+* A haku program source file can contain named function definitions and must contain a main program, called 本.
+* The main program differs from the functions in that functions must be pure and therefore consist of a single expression, whereas the main program can be a sequence of expressions, similar to the do-sequence in a Haskell main program.
+The main program is defined as

+    本とは
+    <var1>は<rhs-expression1>、
+    <var2>は<rhs-expression2>、
+    ...
+    <expression1>、
+    <expression2>、
+    ...
+    の事です。

+There are a few variants to make it sound a bit more formal:

+    * 本とは can also be 本真とは
+    * の事です。can also be と言う事です。

 ## Core language

 * Haku is a simple, mostly-pure, implicitly typed, strict functional language.